00591-2897-xx AZACITIDINE 100 MG SUSR (ACTAVIS PHARMA)

 Individual continues to meet the initial approval criteria

-Absence of unacceptable toxicity from the agent such as severe neutropenia, severe thrombocytopenia, severe hepatic and renal toxicities, tumor lysis syndrome, etc.
+Absence of unacceptable toxicity from the agent such as severe cytopenias (anemia, neutropenia and thrombocytopenia), severe hepatic and renal toxicities, tumor lysis syndrome, etc.

 APPLICABLE TENNESSEE STATE MANDATE REQUIREMENTS